Calamander/Group-Puzzle/README.md

 - Switch direction – switch direction of Move action to the opposite.
 Can’t be used in “Loop” event.
 - Toggle movement – forces move action to stop or start again or toggle depending on if it currently stopped or not.
 Works only if there is Move action somewhere.

-## "code/Assets" directory overview
+## *code/Assets* directory overview
 **Scenes**
 - MainMenu.unity – scene for menus - main, level selection, behavior program changing.
 - Level01-04.unity – levels scenes

-**Images** – contains all svg images used in project imported using [[“Vector Graphics” Unity package]](https://docs.unity3d.com/Packages/com.unity.vectorgraphics@1.0/manual/index.html):
+**Images** – contains all svg images used in project imported using [“Vector Graphics” Unity package](https://docs.unity3d.com/Packages/com.unity.vectorgraphics@1.0/manual/index.html):
 - arena.svg, loop_slide.svg, labyrinth.svg – terrain for 3 levels
 - finish.svg – finish line, goal
 - portal.svg – spawning point